Winston County, Alabama: Religion

-Government and politics
+Politics

 Unlike nearly every other county in the Deep South, and in keeping with its history during the American Civil War, Winston County has always been a bastion of support for the Republican Party, even as the Democratic Party utterly dominated Alabama state politics from the end of Reconstruction until the passage of the Civil Rights Act of 1964.
-For example, in four consecutive presidential elections from 1936 to 1948, Winston County was the only county in the state to vote for the Republican ticket.
+For example, in four consecutive presidential elections from 1936 to 1948, Winston County was the only county in the state to vote for the Republican ticket, and one of just 2 in the Deep South to vote Republican in all four of those elections, that county being Fannin County in Georgia.
 In 1932, the county backed Democrat Franklin D. Roosevelt by just a single vote, even while Roosevelt carried the state as a whole overwhelmingly.
 And in 1912, Winston County joined just three other Alabama counties in voting for the Bull Moose Party candidacy of Theodore Roosevelt.
 The county also voted for Populist candidate James B. Weaver in 1892.

 The only Democrat to win the county since 1936 (or to get a majority in it since 1880) has been Jimmy Carter in 1976, and in recent times Winston County has become comparably Republican to the Texas Panhandle.
 Winston County did vote for George Wallace in 1968, who was the Democratic candidate in the state.
 Winston was the only county in Alabama to give a majority of its votes to Republican candidate Thomas E. Dewey in 1948 over Dixiecrat Strom Thurmond.
-In 2020, Republican Donald Trump won just over 90% of the vote in Winston County, the best for any candidate in the county's history.
+In 2024, Republican Donald Trump won just over 91.4% of the vote in Winston County, the best for any candidate in the county since 1856.